 The lab’s interest in this area started when we showed in 1996 that Tat hyperactivates HIV-infected T cells by amplifying signals through the CD28 coreceptor and NF-kappa B transcription factors.
 We later showed that Tat inhibits the NAD+-dependent deacetylase SIRT1 leading to hyperacetylation and hyperactivation of NF-kappa B. We have since further explored the immune regulatory role of SIRT1 and showed that it plays a critical role in the balance between immune suppressive regulatory T cells (Tregs) and pro-inflammatory Th17 cells by directly deacetylating the FoxP3 and RoR-gamma-t transcription factors.
 The control of Treg and Th17 responses is a key determinant of immune self-tolerance, and thus represents a vital front in the search for new therapies against autoimmunity.
-We are currently exploring the efficacy of SIRT1-modulating compounds in the treatment of autoimmune diseases such as Type 1 Diabetes and look for other epigenetic modifiers critical in this context.
-In addition, we are linking the known metabolic functions of SIRT1 with T cell biology to develop a new concept of immune aging in HIV disease and beyond.
+Recently, we identified the evolutionarily conserved SIRT1-FoxO1 axis as a regulator of resting human CD8+ memory T cell metabolism and cytotoxicity.
+Loss of SIRT1 leads to metabolic reprogramming and enhanced cytotoxicity in CD8+ T cells through proteasomal degradation of the forkhead transcription factor FoxO1.
+We are currently exploring this axis as a target to reprogram terminally differentiated memory T cells and delay the immune aging process.
+In addition, we are linking the known metabolic functions of SIRT1 and FoxO1 with T cell biology to develop new strategies to fight HIV infection.

 Lim HW, Kang SG, Ryu JK, Schilling B, Fei M, Lee IS, Kehasse A, Shirakawa K, Yokoyama M, Schnolzer M, Kasler HG, Kwon H-S, Gibson BW, Sato H, Akassoglou K, Xiao C, Littman DR, Ott M, Verdin E (2015) SIRT1 deacetylates RORγt and enhances Th17 cell generation.
 J Exp Med 212:9